dcervantesv/eSIDH/README.md

  This new eSIDH like primes takes advantage of parallel computing by the use of two private keys for Bob and by the fact that both can be computed independently of the other.
-As both keys have the half of the bitsize of the Bob's SIDH private keys thhttps://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#quoting-codeen we expect an acceleration on the protocol.
+As both keys have the half of the bitsize of the Bob's SIDH private keys then we expect an acceleration on the protocol.
  Moreover as eSIDH-like primes are expected to be "more" Montgomery Friendly than the SIDH primes, then we expect an acceleration on the Field and Quadratic Field arithmetic.